fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 **Intelligence (IQ)** affects the number of SP gained per level, on the same scale as Constitution.
 Since casters only gain a base 1–4 SP per level, the bonus makes a huge difference early on.
 Over the course of the game, though, mages earn a lot more levels than you might usually expect, so the impact of IQ on SP won't be nearly as noticeable.

-**Luck (LK)** affects your [Saving Throws](#saving-throws) (16:+1, 17:+2, 18:+3), which also means your ability to run away from monsters and avoid traps.
+**Luck (LK)** affects your Saving Throws (16:+1, 17:+2, 18:+3), which also means your ability to run away from monsters and avoid traps.
 Early on it's helpful for your party leader (whoever's in Slot 1) to have a high Luck.
-Later on it it's important for everyone because you'll be rolling saving throws against magic effects more often.
+Later on it it's important for everyone because you'll be saving against magic effects more often.
 Rogues really want high Luck all the time.

 **Dexterity (DX)** affects your Armor Class (16:-1, 17:-2, 18:-3), which in turn affects both your chance of getting hit in combat as well as your chance to hit your enemies.
 (Yes, this is a little weird).
 As a result, it's the most important primary attribute for your front-line fighters, especially early on.